athanclark/frankenscript/README.md

 ```javascript
 var frankenPlus = Ughh(plus);
 ```
 `frankenPlus` can make for some pretty abbominable arithmetic!
-Watch - as we attach the dismembered parameters, we get our desired solutions:
+Watch in horror as we attach the dismembered parameters and get our desired solution:

 ```javascript
 var frankenPlus1 = frankenPlus(1);